 The Adolescent and Young Adult (AYA) Program Scholarship is designed to provide funding to support the educational goals of MD Anderson cancer patients and survivors.

-- Be a high school senior (graduating spring 2020), high school graduate or GED recipient.
+- Be a high school senior, high school graduate or GED recipient.

 - Be a current or past patient with a cancer diagnosis who received treatment at MD Anderson.

 - Be between the ages of 16-39.

 - Be enrolled in or accepted for enrollment in an accredited trade, undergraduate or graduate school.

 - Submit a copy of the acceptance letter from the school you will be attending (or just proof of registration for the Fall semester).